HaoEnHsu/semantic-plausibility/README.md

 If you would like to run our BERT embeddings, go to the large section of commented out Bert embeddings and uncomment it.
 Look and make sure that you are running on the desired training data, there is one for augmented training data and the original training data.

 **BERT**

-Tune the hyperparameters in lines 141-144
+Run BERT.py.
+Tune the hyperparameters in lines 141-144.

-3. To get the models work, simply run the files.

-Cache: All files inbetween that we used to convert from tsv to csv

-Data Analysis: Our analaysis of the data, runs using same virual environment

 ## Evaluation Results on Augmented (Original) Data